Linaro/lava/doc/v2/dispatcher-design.rst

 |             |                    |   TestAction     |                   |
 +-------------+--------------------+------------------+-------------------+

 The Job manages the Actions using a Pipeline structure.
-Actions can specialise actions by using internal pipelines and an Action can include support for retries and other logical functions:
+Actions can specialize actions by using internal pipelines and an Action can include support for retries and other logical functions: